 Along those lines, working from home can be QUIET!
 Don’t be afraid to have The Office (or any show you’ve seen a few times) running in the background or music playing.
 While the quiet can help focus, it can also distract you.
 Having Netflix running in the background may not be okay in the office, but at home, it’s like office background chatter.

 I regularly "binge watch" shows that I've already seen because they help me take little breaks in the day, but don't hold my attention enough to distract from my work.
-I can easily tune them out to focus or turn them off when I need to write, edit a video, or anything else that requires quiet.
+I can easily tune them out to focus or turn them off when I need to write, edit a video, or anything else that requires actual quiet.

 Some shows I recommend for background noise: